Romblon boobook: Subspecies

+Ecology and behaviour

+This species ecology has yet to be properly studied but it is presumed to have a typical boobook diet of insects, small mammals, reptiles, amphibians and possibly even birds.
+Nothing is known about its breeding habits.

 Habitat and conservation status

 Its natural habitats are subtropical or tropical moist lowland primary forest and secondary forests up to an altitude of 1000 metres above sea level.

 The IUCN Red List classifies this bird as an endangered species with population estimates of 250 to 999 mature individuals.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through slash-and-burn and urbanization.

 This species occurs in protected areas such as Mount Guiting-Guiting but protection is lax and logging still supposedly occurs.
 Mt Palaupau serves as a watershed for Tablas Island.

 There is no species-specific conservation program at present.